-home theatre biog films voting shop much more all the sites
+home theatre films television biography shop more all sites

 Theatre in the making.
-Zakes Mokae and Athol Fugard at the beginning of their careers in Apartheid South Africa.
-Together they tackled original plays by Fugard as well as modern classics such as Beckett and Pinter.
+Zakes Mokae and Athol Fugard at the beginning of their careers in apartheid South Africa.
 International success also encouraged Mokae to escape apartheid and move to the London stage.

 Athol Fugard Nongogo 1959